2895/Udacity-Android-Application/README.md

 # Udacity-Android-Application

------- Your BMI ------
+# ------ Your BMI ------

 This Android application works well on devices with minimum API level of 15 and maximum API level of 23.
 This application works on both portrait and landscape views of the device.
 This app provides the BMI value rounded to three decimal places.
-The results are not auto-generated, they are mathematically with respect to the user input.
+The results are not auto-generated, they are mathematically computed with respect to the user input and to the actual BMI standard formulation.

 !!!!!!!!